 - 5.28 Applications for express consent for the display of advertisements should be considered against the interests of protecting amenity and public safety in accordance with the Town and County Planning CP (Control of Advertisements) Regulation 2007 (as amended).
 The NPPF advises that control over outdoor advertisements should be efficient, effective and simple in concept and operation.
-However, it also advises that poorly placed and designed advertisements can have a negative impact on the quality and character of places. - 5.29 Policy DM29 considers the issues to be taken into account when designing an advertisement and makes clear the importance being placed on the wider public amenity.
-This policy should be used in conjunction with the Shopfronts Design Guide SPD. - 5.30 Poor quality advertisements can have a harmful impact on visual amenity in Conservation Areas in particular.
+However, it also advises that poorly placed and designed advertisements can have a negative impact on the quality and character of places. - Policy DM29 considers the issues to be taken into account when designing an 5.29 advertisement and makes clear the importance being placed on the wider public amenity.
+This policy should be used in conjunction with the Shopfronts Design Guide SPD. - 5.30 When proposing illuminated advertisements, it is important that developers use energy efficient lighting.
+Poorly designed lighting can provide a road safety hazard.
+Light spillage can also disturb protected species such as bats, while having a harmful impact MM53 on the historic environment and valued landscapes. - Poor quality advertisements can have a harmful impact on visual amenity in 5.31 Conservation Areas in particular.
 Here hand-painted signs and appropriately designed external illumination will be encouraged.
 Poorly designed lighting can cause road safety hazards, whilst light spillage can have a harmful impact on the historic environment and valued landscapes.
 When proposing illuminated advertisements, the Council suggests that applicants also consider using energy efficient lighting.